tpaidi/SER598-build-tools-website/content/docs/opinion/opinion.md

 ### Overall Observations for the basis of general opinions above

-We will go through and make observations regarding each of the main bundling tools and then later, come to some opinions based on these observations.
+We will go through and make observations regarding each of the main bundling tools.

 # Webpack